DelroyGayle/Biblia-Posters-PP5/TESTING.md

 User Tasks:
 1. When the user selects the *Shop Now* option, the user can see all available posters
 2. User has the option to view particular *categories* of posters using drop-down menus
+3. Posters can be sorted by Price, Rating, Poster Name, and Category
-3. That all the above work correctly with responsiveness on different sized media
+4. That all the above work correctly with responsiveness on different sized media

 In this online shop there are *52 posters* available.